 - Students must provide in their proposal a program rationale, an individualized statement of academic and career goals and objectives, courses included, and a semester completion plan including general education.
 Courses must have a certain relevance to the student’s explicit purposes and the overall program should exhibit reasonable integrity.

-- This proposal must be submitted to the associate dean of humanities and fine arts.
+- This proposal must be submitted to the associate dean of humanities.